-To comply with the 2008 Higher Education Opportunity Act, Southwestern Adventist University adopts the following Code of Conduct to provide guidance to University employees in insuring the integrity of the student aid process and in ensuring ethical conduct of University employees in regard to student loan practices.
-Our officers, employees, trustees and agents, including the alumni association and other organizations associated with Southwestern Adventist University, agree to the provisions of this Code of Conduct and will refrain from:
+To comply with the 2008 Higher Education Opportunity Act, Southwestern Adventist University adopts the following Code of Conduct to provide guidance to University employees in ensuring the integrity of the student aid process and in ensuring ethical conduct of University employees in regard to student loan practices.
+Our officers, employees, trustees, and agents, including the alumni association and other organizations associated with Southwestern Adventist University, agree to the provisions of this Code of Conduct and will refrain from:

 - Accepting philanthropic contributions from a lender, lender servicer, or guarantor that are related to the educational loans provided by the entity that is making the contribution.

 - Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, or lender servicer unless one would recuse themselves from decisions regarding private loans.

 - Accepting from a lender or its affiliate any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or other contract to provide education loan-related services to or on behalf of the lender.